upenn-libraries/alchemy/README.md

 Install Java 1.8 if it isn't already installed.

-Download the most recent .zip distribution file.
-(TODO: create this!)
+Download the most recent distribution file from the "releases" page of this repository.
+Unpack the .zip or .tar.gz file somewhere.

 Copy `elements-tools.sample.properties` to `elements-tools.properties`
 and edit it to suit your environment.
 See the comments in the file for